Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * **Client Goals**

   * To be able to view the site on a range of devices including a smartphone, a tablet and a laptop.
-  * To make the site informative without having too much information to allow users to easily see the essential details.
+  * To make the site informative without having to much information to allow users to easily see the essential details.
   * To provide easy navigation throughout the site so users can easily navigate to and from both pages.
   * To allow quick and easy gameplay.
   * To display a winner and loser at the end of each completed game.